 Unless EPA has notified you in writing that the requirements of this Order have been satisfied, you must submit a progress report to EPA 12 months after the issuance of this Order (the specific due date for you is identified on page 1 of this Order).
-Your progress report should provide a brief description of the status of your planned activities for each assay, and, if applicable, a description of any problems encountered or expected difficulties in meeting the schedule for complying with the order.
-Please include the transmittal document described in section V.B.
+Your progress report should provide a brief description of the status of your planned activities for each assay, and, if applicable, a description of any problems encountered or expected difficulties in meeting the schedule for complying with the Order.
+Please include the transmittal document described in Section V.B of this Order.